Ravi Shankar: Personal life and family

 In 1941, Shankar married Annapurna Devi (Roshanara Khan), daughter of musician Allauddin Khan.
 Their son, Shubhendra "Shubho" Shankar, was born in 1942.
 He separated from Devi in 1962 and continued a relationship with dancer Kamala Shastri, a relationship that had begun in the late 1940s.

 An affair with Sue Jones, a New York concert producer, led to the birth of Norah Jones in 1979.
 He separated from Shastri in 1981 and lived with Jones until 1986.

 He began an affair in 1978 with married tanpura player Sukanya Rajan, whom he had known since 1972, which led to the birth of their daughter Anoushka Shankar in 1981.
 In 1989, he married Sukanya Rajan at Chilkur Temple in Hyderabad.

 Shankar's son, Shubhendra, often accompanied him on tours.
-He could play the sitar and surbahar, but elected not to pursue a solo career.
+He could play the sitar and surbahar but elected not to pursue a solo career.
 Shubhendra died of pneumonia in 1992.

 Ananda Shankar, the experimental fusion musician, was his nephew.

 His daughter Norah Jones became a successful musician, winning five Grammy Awards in 2003 and overall ten Grammy Awards as of 2025.

 His daughter Anoushka Shankar was nominated for a Grammy Award for Best World Music Album in 2003.
 Anoushka and her father were both nominated for Best World Music Album at the 2013 Grammy Awards for separate albums.

 Shankar was a Hindu, and a devotee of the Hindu god Hanuman.
 He was also an "ardent devotee" of the Bengali Hindu saint, Sri Anandamayi Ma.
 Shankar used to visit Anandamayi Ma frequently and performed for her on various occasions.
-Shankar wrote of his hometown, Benares (Varanasi), and his initial encounter with "Ma":
+Shankar wrote of his hometown, Benares (Varanasi) and his initial encounter with "Ma":

-Varanasi is the eternal abode of Lord Shiva, and one of my favorite temples is that of Lord Hanuman, the monkey god.
+Varanasi is the eternal abode of Lord Shiva and one of my favorite temples is that of Lord Hanuman.
 The city is also where one of the miracles that have happened in my life took place: I met Ma Anandamayi, a great spiritual soul.
 Seeing the beauty of her face and mind, I became her ardent devotee.
-Sitting at home now in Encinitas, in Southern California, at the age of 88, surrounded by the beautiful greens, multi-colored flowers, blue sky, clean air, and the Pacific Ocean, I often reminisce about all the wonderful places I have seen in the world.
-I cherish the memories of Paris, New York, and a few other places.
+Sitting at home now in Encinitas in Southern California at the age of 88, surrounded by the beautiful greens, multi-colored flowers, blue sky, clean air and the Pacific Ocean, I often reminisce about all the wonderful places I have seen in the world.
+I cherish the memories of Paris, New York and a few other places.
 But Varanasi seems to be etched in my heart!

 Shankar was a vegetarian.
 He wore a large diamond ring that he said was manifested by Sathya Sai Baba.
 He lived with Sukanya in Encinitas, California.